kubeshop/botkube-docs/content/_index.md

     <h1>Run Checks</h1>
     <ul>
     <li>Some checks are built in but you can define and add additional checks for specific resources or events.</li>
-    <li>Filters allow you to more things for a specific event - such as adding a new message.</li>
+    <li>Filters allow you to do more things for a specific event - such as adding a new message.</li>
     </ul>
   </div>
 </div>